 Just off the Khao Lak coast is one of the top 10 most interesting diving spots in the world.
 This area is the Similan Islands.
 You can take a speed boat tour to quickly get there (and have more time in the water) and spend the day spotting dolphins and sea turtles and hear your kids squeal in delight after seeing all the colorful marine life while snorkeling at Christmas Point.
 Breakfast, lunch, park entrance fee, snorkeling gear and an English speaking guide are some of the features of this day trip tour the whole family will enjoy.

-Full-day speedboat snorkeling tour to Similan Islands from Khao Lak
+Similan Islands Snorkel Tour from Khao Lak with Thai Lunch

 7. Pak Weep Beach